anirbanbasu/dqa/README.md

  - `LLM_CONFIG_FILE` and `MCP_CONFIG_FILE`: These specify where the LLM and MCP configurations These default to `conf/llm.json` and `conf/mcp.json` respectively.
  - [Gradio environment variables](https://www.gradio.app/guides/environment-variables) to configure the DQA web app.
 However, MCP server (not to be confused with DQA's built-in MCP server), server-side rendering (SSR) mode, API, Progressive Web App (PWA), analytics and public sharing will be disabled, irrespective of what is specified through the environment variables.
  - `PREFECT_API_URL`: This can be used to specify the Prefect Cloud API URL (in which case, you must set the `PREFECT_API_KEY`, see details) or the local self-hosted API URL at `http://localhost:4200/api`.
 The default value is None, which _will turn off Durable Agents_!
+ - `PHOENIX_COLLECTOR_ENDPOINT`: This is used to specify the collector endpoint of an Arize Phoenix installation.
+The default value is `http://localhost:6006`.
+If you specify a remote endpoint that requires an API key, such as Phoenix cloud then you must also specify the environment variable `PHOENIX_API_KEY`.
  - `BROWSER_STATE_SECRET`: This is the secret used by Gradio to encrypt the browser state data.
 The default value is `a2a_dapr_bstate_secret`.
  - `BROWSER_STATE_CHAT_HISTORIES`: This is the key in browser state used by Gradio to store the chat histories (local values).
 The default value is `a2a_dapr_chat_histories`.
  - `APP_DAPR_SVC_HOST` and `APP_DAPR_SVC_PORT`: The host and port at which Dapr actor service will listen on.
 These default to `127.0.0.1` and `32768`.
 Should you change these, you must change the corresponding information in `dapr.yaml`.